-- 6. In cases of violent crimes considered to be a threat to other students and employees, each college's President or the Chancellor of the District shall make timely reports, respecting the confidentiality of the victim, to the college community in a manner that will aid in the prevention of similar occurrences. - 7.
-Upon notification of a sexual assault, the Campus/District Police Services will distribute to the victim a description of campus resources and services available to the victim, as well as appropriate off-campus services.
+- 7. Upon notification of a sexual assault, the Campus/District Police Services will distribute to the victim a description of campus resources and services available to the victim, as well as appropriate off-campus services.
 Each student or employee should have a copy of this procedure. - 8.
-The listing of resources and services shall be available through the Campus/District Police Services, each college's Counseling Department, and Health Services Unit. - 9.
-A victim of sexual assault shall be provided with information about pursuing the following remedies or actions against the perpetrator: - (a) Employees: Criminal Prosecution/ Civil Prosecution: District disciplinary process: Violation of this procedure will cause disciplinary action which may include termination of employment or may require an employee to participate in a rehabilitation program.
+The listing of resources and services shall be available through the Campus/District Police Services, each college's Counseling Department, and Health Services Unit. - A victim of sexual assault shall be provided with information about pursuing the following remedies or actions against the perpetrator: - (a) Employees: Criminal Prosecution/ Civil Prosecution:

+District disciplinary process: Violation of this procedure will cause disciplinary action which may include termination of employment or may require an employee to participate in a rehabilitation program.